jlevy/lft/lft.md

 I see so much focus today on the rising capabilities of AI systems—but vastly less on *how* we can use LLMs and other tools to augment human thinking and collaboration.

-Doug's vision never wavered, but in spite of the immense impact of his work on the Internet, the GUI, the mouse, and almost every piece of software we use, he always considered his dream unrealized.
+Doug’s vision never wavered, but in spite of the immense impact of his work on the Internet, the GUI, the mouse, and almost every piece of software we use, he always considered his dream unrealized.
-It's time we apply the vastly more powerful tools of today with his insights in mind.
+It’s time we apply the vastly more powerful tools of today with his insights in mind.

 ### To Shape the Future, Study the Past